According to Ayurveda, the traditional medical system of India, it’s best to take Ashwagandha with milk. Why?

-Traditional Ayurvedic Remedy: Two grams of Ashwagandha churna or powder along with one gram Arjun (Terminalia arjuna) and one gram of veldt grape (hadjod, or Cissus quadrangularis) twice daily with milk as a vehicle.
+Traditional Ayurvedic Remedy: Two grams of Ashwagandha churna or powder along with one gram Arjun (Terminalia arjuna) and one gram of veldt grape (hadjod, or Cissus quadrangularis) twice daily with milk.

-Traditional Ayurvedic Remedy: Two grams Ashwagandha churna or powder, one gram licorice (mulethi, Glycyrrhiza glabra), and one gram Puncture Vine (Gokshur, Tribulus terrestris) twice daily with milk.
+Traditional Ayurvedic Remedy: Two grams Ashwagandha powder, one gram licorice (mulethi, Glycyrrhiza glabra), and one gram Puncture Vine (Gokshur, Tribulus terrestris) twice daily with milk.

 5. Nutritional Deficiency In Children